Vivinternational/Visual-Fall-Detector-using-NanoDet-Plus-Model/README.md

 The repository contains the deep learning models for fall detection built with the use of the NanoDet-Plus model provided by Lyu on the following GitHub site: https://github.com/RangiLyu/nanodet.
 For the training the ImViA Fall dataset was taken from the following site: https://imvia.u-bourgogne.fr/en/database/fall-detection-dataset-2.html and prepared to meet the requirements for the MS-COCO image format.

 Furthermore, the folder thesis contains the German questionnaire of a user acceptance test of the implementation of a mobile robot for fall detection along with the answers of 95 participants in a CSV file and an English evaluation provided in PowerBI and PDF.
 The folder also includes a checklist for the reproducibility of Data Science studies compiled for the thesis.
+The thesis itself will be added after submission.

 The fall data folder holds the manually corrected annotation files of the fall videos from ImViA for training.